EsriCanada/TechTrek_Idol_2014/CuttingsFinest/plugmyride/README.md

 Let’s go exploring.

-Note: Each analysis will consume 1 AGOL credit
+Note: Each analysis will consume 1 AGOL credit and requires signin with a valid AGOL account

 ## Why this app is cool